DavideDalPos/CSE/content/insecta_mundi/2025/05/1127_Garcia-Cordon_2025.md

 ---
 title: 'Melittological notes from Guatemala (Hymenoptera: Anthophila), 2.
-New country records for Apidae (Anthophorini and Centridini) and Halictidae (Augochlorini).'
+New country records for Apidae (Anthophorini and Centridini) and Halictidae (Augochlorini)'
 date: '2025-05-30'
 doi: ''
 journal: Insecta Mundi